-(b) Stock Options
+(b) Share-based compensation

-The Company has a stock option plan designed to encourage directors, officers, employees, and consultants of the Company to have equity participation in the Company through the acquisition of common shares.
+The Company has a stock option plan designed to encourage directors, officers, employees and consultants of the Company to have equity participation in the Company through the acquisition of common shares.
 The Company may issue options to purchase common shares equal to 10% of the issued and outstanding common shares of the Company.
 Options are non-transferable, non-assignable and may be granted for a term not exceeding five years.
 The exercise price of the options and vesting provisions, if any, are fixed by the Board of Directors of the Company at a price not below the market price of the common shares at the time of grant, subject to all applicable regulatory requirements.
 There are no cash settlement alternatives.

-No options were granted or are outstanding as at December 31, 2023 and 2022.
+No options were granted or are outstanding as at December 31, 2024 and 2023.

-12. RELATED PARTY TRANSACTIONS
+11. RELATED PARTY TRANSACTIONS

-Related party transactions are measured at fair value.
-Related party transactions with Hebei Wenfeng, the largest shareholder of the Company, are disclosed in note 9 above.
+Related party transactions with Hebei Wenfeng and LJ Resources are disclosed in note 9 above.

-a) Loan from a related party
+a) Loan to a related party